dwulff/manco/README.md

 There is two ways of including a dictionary: It can be from an *.pldict* file or it can be imported from a text file.
 In both cases entries not presently included in any current dictionary will be added to the current dictionary.
 When importing from text file you must adhere to the following format: 1) one line per entry and 2) wrong and correct word form must be separated by `Settings/Separator`.
 Also make sure that the last line is not empty.

 To save a dictionary use `File/Save/Dictionary`.
 The file will be stored in pylap's dictionary file format *.pldict*.

+### Processing

+Language like German permit compound words that are correct, but not are not contained in common lists of correct word forms.
+In order to detect such words select `Processing/Detect compounds`.
+This will initiate a process that will go through all of the words and check whether the word is entirely composed of two words from the correct word form list.
+The detected compounds will then be removed from the list of to be corrected words and handled accordingly in exporting the data.

 ### Project